Prior99/node-libpng/README.md

 import { writePngFile } from "node-libpng";

 async function writeMyFile() {
-    // Let's write a 100x60 pixel PNG file with no alpha channel. const imageData = Buffer.alloc(100 * 60 * 3);
+    // Let's write a 100x60 pixel PNG file. const imageData = Buffer.alloc(100 * 60 * 3);
     // TODO: Manipulate the image data somehow. const options = {
         width: 100,
-        height: 60,
+        height: 60
-        alpha: false
     };
     await writePngFile("path/to/image.png", imageData, options);
     console.log("File successfully written.");
 }
 ```

-In this example, a 100x60 pixel image with no alpha channel will be encoded and written to disk.
+In this example, a 100x60 pixel image will be encoded and written to disk.
+Based on the length of the buffer and the provided dimensions the presence of an alpha channel will be automatically calculated.

 It is possible to omit either `width` or `height` from the options.